 Through intensive and extensive physical therapy, I rebuilt my body from what was not much more than scratch.
 With the passing of each day I felt stronger, and I made a relatively quick and full recovery, just as predicted.
 I hoped the Human Race would follow suit.
 We were off to an auspicious start, with one of the seven women producing twins and all of the mothers and newborns surviving, increasing our population from eleven to nineteen.
-The children had been fathered by three males—I alone didn’t contribute to the first round of births due to my incapacitation.
+The children had been fathered by three males—I alone didn’t contribute to the first round of births due to my incapacitation, since I had not even had a chance to produce a sperm sample before it happened.
 The only permanent physical change I experienced from that trauma, however, was the presence of my scar, which would serve as a rather intimate and eternal reminder of the events that brought me here.
-Time could never completely erase that wound, nor would it ever fully mend the mental scars I sustained.
+Time could never completely erase that wound, nor did I expect it to ever fully mend the mental scars I sustained.

 Just because my guardian and I were happy together, however, didn’t mean that I wouldn’t seize the opportunity to connect with other Quorilaxians besides her; not as potential guardians, but simply as potential friends whom I could trust to see me as a fellow person.
 I thought about the first time I used the communicator in my room to reach Zar, and how much I marveled at the notion of speaking to her while we weren’t in physical proximity, allowing me to briefly forget our tremendous imbalance in size and power.
-Soon, however, my default method of meeting new Quorilaxians would be to converse with them electronically, seeing their words and ideas displayed indistinguishable from mine, not in a font twenty times taller, though I think it would be an eye-opening experience for even the most enlightened Quorilaxian if I did occasionally draw attention to our disparate scales, sharing pictures and videos taken from my perspective, letting them see firsthand my view of their world.
+Soon, however, my default method of meeting new Quorilaxians would be to converse with them electronically, seeing their faces shrunk to the size of my screen, while their written words and ideas would similarly be displayed indistinguishable from mine, not in a font twenty times taller, though I think it would be an eye-opening experience for even the most enlightened Quorilaxian if I did occasionally draw attention to our disparate scales, sharing pictures and videos taken from my perspective, letting them see firsthand my view of their world.
 I felt hopeful that distant, virtual communication like this would, perhaps ironically, eventually be one of the best ways for Humans and the wider Quorilaxian populace alike to come together and focus on our similarities, and to empathize with our unavoidable differences, working to build an integrated society that would overcome those.

 At the moment, I lay naked in my bed, trying to fall asleep, but all this thinking probably wasn’t helping me achieve that goal.
 I came to crave tight, enclosed spaces such as my sleeping chamber, since the cozy quarters made me feel safe and protected.
 At least I didn’t have anything to worry about within the apartment’s walls once the family koswok became accustomed to my presence.
 Although I initially grew understandably terrified at the prospect of being so close to jaws that could carry an elephant, Zar held me with a solid grip right in front of the animal’s face, giving me a chance to rub my hands along the end of her snout, and the koswok reciprocated with gentle but sloppy licking from her long tongue like she was the giant dog I never had.
 She realized quickly that I was to be guarded like one of her own litter, not snatched up and devoured as prey like other small creatures that might scurry across her path.
 Nearly every night, this animal to which Drab had once considered feeding me lay curled up on the floor below, next to Zar’s bed.